jududdar/md_quests/kaladimb/Brenthalion_Aleslammer.md

->**Brenthalion Aleslammer says:** To create yer bracer material you will need to combine 1 Brick of Crude Bronze, 1 RunnyEye Warbeads, 1 Shattered Warbeads and 1 Consortium Wine in yer assembly kit.
+>**Brenthalion Aleslammer says:** To create yer bracer material you will need to combine 1 Brick of Crude Bronze, 1 RunnyEye Warbeads, 1 Shattered Warbeads and 1 Gypsy Wine in yer assembly kit.
 Once you have created the proper material take it to a forge along with this mold to fashion yer very own Underfoot Defenders Bracer.